TrellixVulnTeam/swahilipython_SCMU/Doc/distutils/apiref.rst

 .. module:: distutils.cygwinccompiler

-This module provides the :class:`CygwinCCompiler` class, a subclass of :class:`UnixCCompiler` that handles the Cygwin port of the GNU C compiler to Windows.
-It also contains the Mingw32CCompiler class which handles the mingw32 port of GCC (same as cygwin in no-cygwin mode).
+This module provides the :class:`CygwinCCompiler` class, a subkundi of :class:`UnixCCompiler` that handles the Cygwin port of the GNU C compiler to Windows.
+It also contains the Mingw32CCompiler kundi which handles the mingw32 port of GCC (same as cygwin in no-cygwin mode).